liquidg3/altair/docs/tests.md

 described below.

 - `module.options.modules`: The names of the modules you want to load
 - `module.options.paths`: Paths to look for modules.
-This folder is usually called `modules.` The `tests` path is set to `process.cwd()`, so `tests/{{vendorname}}/modules` will resolve to `/absolute/path/to/your/vendors/modules`.
+This folder is usually called `modules`.
+The `tests` path is set to `process.cwd()`, so `tests/{{vendorname}}/modules` will resolve to `/absolute/path/to/your/vendors/modules`.

-2. Boot the runtime.
+\2. **Boot the runtime**.
 Now that your configuration is ready, you can use the boot and config to start Altair.
 You do that by requiring the `core/tests/support/boot` script and your config.

 ```js